rayniel95/GiftList/readme.md

 # About
-## ECDSA Node
+## GiftList

-This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+This project is an application which gives out gifts, but only to names [on the list](https://github.com/ChainShot/GiftList/blob/main/utils/niceList.json).
+The catch is that on the server you are only allowed to store one **32 byte value** in the server memory.
+This 32 byte value has to be enough for the server to be able to determine who is [on the list](https://github.com/ChainShot/GiftList/blob/main/server/index.js#L10).

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.
+The **client** is the **prover** here.
+They are the ones trying to prove to the server that the one name is in the list.
+Likewise think of the **server** as the **verifier** here.
+They are taking the client's proof and, using minimal information, able to verify that the name sent from the client is actually in the list.

 ## Requirements